dickhardt/hardt-xauth-protocol/draft-hardt-xauth-protocol.md

 + **type** - this MUST match the type provided by the Client in the Grant Request client.interaction object.

+\[Editor: may update to be one of the types provided by the Client]

 + **uri** - the URI to interact with the User per the type.

-This may be a temporary short URL if the type is qrcode so that it is easy to scan.
++ **qr** - the URI to show as a QR code.
+Included if type is "qrcode"

-+ **message** - a text string to display to the User if type is qrcode.
++ **code** - a text string of the code to display to the User if type is "qrcode" or "code".

-\[Editor: do we specify a maximum length for the uri and message so that a device knows the maximum it needs to support?
+\[Editor: do we specify a maximum length for the uri and code so that a device knows the maximum it needs to support?
 A smart device may have limited screen real estate.]

+See Interaction Types {{InteractionType}} for details.

 ### "user" Object